Ready to Book? Call us at 800.815.9980 or contact us today.

-In order to become a certified member of the Joint Health & Safety Committee (JHSC), members must successfully complete Part II of the certification training within six months of completing Part I. Training on all of the hazards that may be found in a particular workplace is not required to become certified.
+In order to become a certified member of the Joint Health & Safety Committee (JHSC), members must successfully complete Part II of the certification training within twelve months of completing Part I. Training on all of the hazards that may be found in a particular workplace is not required to become certified.
 However, an understanding of the recognition, assessment, control, and evaluation process in identifying hazards provides certified members with skills to apply their knowledge to contribute to the Internal Responsibility System (IRS) for a healthy and safe workplace.

 JHSC Certification is an outcome-based program.
 By the end of this course, participants must be able to: